BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/course_outline.rst

 ************************************************

-You can reorganize your course content by dragging and dropping sections, subsections and units to new locations in the outline.
+You can reorganize your course content by dragging and dropping sections, subsections, and units to new locations in the outline.

-To move an section, subsection, or unit, hover over the handle on the right of the object's box until the mouse pointer changes to a four-headed arrow:
+To move a section, subsection, or unit, hover over the handle on the right of the object's box until the cursor changes to a four-headed arrow:

 **IMAGE**